ratanparai/blog-sources/_posts/2019-11-27-zero-to-hero-with-dotnet-core-microservice-introduction.md

 1. [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) **v16.4 or later** or [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/), which will make our development process much faster and beginner friendly
 2. [Visual Studio Code](https://code.visualstudio.com), as this is my *favorite* test editor and I will use it most of the time
-3. [.NET Core SDK 3.1.100](https://dotnet.microsoft.com/download/dotnet-core/3.1), which is the latest stable version of .NET Core SDK.
+3. [.NET Core SDK 3.1.100](https://dotnet.microsoft.com/download/dotnet-core/3.1), which is the latest [LTS](https://en.wikipedia.org/wiki/Long-term_support) version of .NET Core SDK.
 4. [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/) or [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/), we are going to use docker to develop, run and deploy our microservices

 We will build an E-commerce Web Application.